Cooperatives (Co-Op) Experience

 Co-Op Formation and Organization

-In drafting governing documents and policies, we work to ensure that the established practices will support and maintain the values and culture of a cooperative organization.
+In drafting governing documents and policies, we work to ensure that the established practices will not only support but also maintain the values and culture of a cooperative organization.

 We serve as collection counsel for a number of cooperative clients.
 We are very efficient in the collection process, including litigating collection matters, and are sensitive to the emotional issues of collecting from a cooperative member in the community.
 We are also very aware of the unique aspects of collections in the agricultural context (e.g., seasonality, taking security interests in crops, collecting from farmers in bankruptcy, etc.).